How to build a website that converts customers

 Making improvements

 Use the insights from your analytics to test changes on your website.
-This could be trying out a new CTA, reorganising the navigation or adding more customer reviews to build trust.
+This could be trying out a new CTA, reorganising the navigation, reducing load times or adding more customer reviews to build trust.

 Small changes based on real data can lead to noticeable improvements in customer conversions.
 Regularly updating your content and optimising for SEO can also keep your site fresh and relevant.